appwrite/appwrite/docs/references/teams/delete-team.md

-Delete a team using its unique ID.
-Only members with the owner role can delete the team.
+Use this endpoint to delete a team using its unique ID.
+Only team members with the owner role can delete the team.